Invitation Wording for Business Christmas Parties

 If you are giving away door prizes or having a raffle drawing, include that information on the invitation.
-If you are including a meal at the Christmas party, be sure include information about the meals.
+If you are including a meal at the Christmas party, be sure to include information about the meal and any options they have.
 Some companies like to have their parties at restaurants; if the menu is limited, you may want to include the menu choices on the invitation.

 Depending on how formal an occasion you are planning, your wording may look something like this: